brendondalaba/tldr-bible/src/content/bible/29-joel.md

 group: 'Minor Prophets'
 ---

-# Joel
-*The God Who Restores and Pours Out His Spirit*

-> “I will pour out My Spirit on all people.” — **Joel 2:28**

-Joel is a book of awakening.
-A devastating locust plague becomes the backdrop for a call to repentance and renewal.
-Through Joel, God promises not only to restore what was lost, but to pour out His Spirit on all who turn to Him — a prophecy fulfilled in the New Testament and still alive today.

----

 ## Overview
 When a swarm of locusts devastates the land, Joel calls the people to see it as more than a natural disaster — it’s a warning from God to return to Him.
 He declares that repentance will bring restoration, and restoration will lead to revival.